 About Margaret

-Meg Beasley represents clients across a wide range of industries in every level of federal and state courts, as well as in agency forums.
-She provides counsel in diverse matters including white collar defense, government investigations, and development and implementation of cybersecurity and data breach response plans and reporting requirements.
+Meg Beasley represents clients across a wide range of industries in every level of federal and state court, as well as in agency forums.
+She provides counsel in matters including white collar defense, government investigations, Foreign Agents Registration Act (FARA), sanctions compliance, anti-money laundering, Foreign Corrupt Practices Act (FCPA), and cybersecurity and data breach response.
 Additionally, Meg represents clients in complex commercial disputes, environmental claims, and securities litigation.
-Her experience includes engaging with the Department of Justice, the Securities and Exchange Commission, the Environmental Protection Agency, and the Federal Energy Regulatory Commission.
+Her practice involves frequent engagement with and presentations to the Department of Justice, the Securities and Exchange Commission, the Environmental Protection Agency, and the Federal Energy Regulatory Commission.

 As pro bono counsel, Meg represents incarcerated petitioners in both federal district and appellate courts, as well as petitioners seeking asylum with the United States Customs and Immigration Service and in Immigration Court.

 Prior to joining Bracewell, Meg served as law clerk to S. Bernard Goodwyn, Chief Justice of the Supreme Court of Virginia.
-She has also completed internships in the Superior Court for the District of Columbia and the Criminal Division of the U.S. Department of Justice.
+She has also completed internships with the Criminal Division of the U.S. Department of Justice and in the Superior Court for the District of Columbia.

 Experience